Small Batch Canning – Tomato Sauce

 - The tomatoes will start to breakdown and juice will escape from the tomatoes.

-- Allow to cook 1 1/2 - 2 hours until reduced to a consistency.
+- Allow to cook 1 1/2 - 2 hours to become soft and falling apart.
 You will want the tomatoes to break down and softened.
 This will allow them to process in the food mill easier.

 - Heat up water in the water bath canner, so it's same temperature as the sauce.